Green-Software-Foundation/sci-guide/docs/E/index.md

  Refers to the approach of measuring run time heuristics and using calculations for measurement of energy.
 #### 3) [ Tool based  ](Toolbased.md)
  Refers to the approach of integrating your software with tools running on the desktop or servers that provide energy values.

+The above approaches, currently doesn't factor in Network.
+For Network [ Click Here ](NetworkEnergy.md)